Taxen99/arc-key-pad/README.md

 # contribute is this?
 Open a pull request or issue if you want to.
 And if github decides to send me an email I'll look at it.

+Note that any themes that aren't pride flags will not be accepted.
+This is to uphold the integrity of the functionality of the quantum quantum quantum.
+Please understand.